 Drive or walk Canada’s Klondike City

-Streets are lined with colourful houses and businesses – many that hearken back to their original purpose.
+Streets in Dawson City are lined with colourful houses and businesses – many that hearken back to their original purpose.
 What a treat for the eyes!

-I’d suggest picking up a map and then a walk around the town, street by street, as each one is so unique.
+I’d suggest that you pick up a map and then a walk around the town, street by street, as each one is so unique.

 We made our way down to the waterfront where we were greeted with the sight of a floating cabin and a red canoe.
 I’d love to know the backstory to this photo.